 Love this deck?

-Remember, too, that hindsight is much clearer than foresight and present-day wisdom is gained from the mistakes of the past.
-Reflect on what lead you to this point and understand what important lessons you can take from the experience.
-Even when things go pear-shaped, there is always something positive that can be gained by reflecting on the lessons learned.
+Remember, too, that hindsight is much clearer than foresight and wisdom in the present moment comes from the mistakes of the past.
+Reflect on what led you to this point and understand what valuable lessons you can take from the experience.
+Even when things go pear-shaped, you can always take away something positive by reflecting on the lessons learned.